 Attribution is the act of assigning credit for conversions to different ads, clicks, and factors along a user's path to completing a conversion.
 An attribution model can be a rule, a set of rules, or a data-driven algorithm that determines how credit for conversions is assigned to touchpoints on conversion paths.

-There are currently two types of attribution models available in the Attribution reports in Google Analytics 4 properties: cross-channel rules-based models and an Ads-preferred rules-based model.
+There are three types of attribution models available in the Attribution reports in Google Analytics 4 properties: cross-channel rules-based models, an Ads-preferred rules-based model, and data-driven attribution.

 To find the Attribution reports, click Advertising on the left.
 Under Attribution, click either Model comparison or Conversion paths.